SSkipr/AeronauticaHelper/README.md

 As previously stated, the application will recognize the following and send alerts via the designated webhook with a screenshot every 30mins (time can be changed) and stop the boat when it is within a certain distance from the destination (can be changed)

 **AutoSteer** gets the current bearing and matches it to the destination.
-Automated keystrokes are then performed to adjust accordingly.⭐**Essentially, assuming everything works properly, you will pull out your ship to open sea and come back when you when you see it has reached the destination.**
+Automated keystrokes are then performed to adjust accordingly.⭐**Essentially, assuming everything works properly, you will pull out your ship to open sea and come back when you see your ship has reached the destination via the webhook**

 ---